 Sam Leith is the literary editor of the spectator, a columnist for the Evening Standard and author of You Talkin’ to Me?

-Alec Marsh is editor of Spear’s, and a contributor to the New Statesman.
+Alec Marsh is the editor of Spear’s, and a contributor to the New Statesman.
 He was editor of Spear’s from 2017-2020 and has written for The Spectator, Country Life and the Financial Times, and written regularly for titles including The Times, Daily Telegraph, and Daily Mail.
 A BSME award-winning editor, Alec has interviewed many leading figures in British political life over the last two decades and writes on a broad range of topics, from world affairs to politics, society, economics, wealth, culture and more.
 His debut novel, 'Rule Britannia', is published by Headline Accent.
 ‘Enemy of the Raj’, his second novel, is published in September 2020.

 Senior researcher and longest standing member of the Spear’s intelligence unit.
 Specialised in reporting on science, emerging markets, law, fintech, international financial centres, luxury & culture.
 Data geek.

 Spear’s editor and head of the Spear’s research unit.
 Edwin was formerly deputy editor of Spear’s and is a journalist who writes about wealth, business, culture and lifestyle, and has contributed to publications such as the Telegraph, Guardian, Wired and Esquire.